-- (a) To establish and keep under review a policy framework for the employment of holders of senior posts and the clerk, including relevant remuneration, disciplinary, capability and grievance policies and procedures, within the overall framework for pay and conditions of staff approved by the Corporation. - (b) To receive and consider reports from the governors appointed to review the performance of the Principal and the Clerk on the performance of those officers. - (c) To receive and consider reports from the Principal on the performance of all other holders of senior posts. - (d) To recommend to the Corporation such changes in the pay and conditions of employment of holders of senior posts and the clerk as the Committee considers appropriate. - (e) To consider the professional development needs of the Principal and Clerk and make recommendations to the Corporation.
+- (a) To establish and keep under review a policy framework for the employment of holders of senior posts and the clerk, including relevant remuneration, disciplinary, capability and grievance policies and procedures, within the overall framework for pay and conditions of staff approved by the Corporation. - (b) To receive and consider reports from the governors appointed to review the performance of the CEO/Principal and the Clerk on the performance of those officers. - (c) To receive and consider reports from the CEO/Principal on the performance of all other holders of senior posts. - (d) To decide on such changes in the pay and conditions of employment of holders of senior posts and the clerk as the Committee considers appropriate. - (e) To consider the professional development needs of the CEO/Principal and Clerk. - (f) To consider issues of succession planning for holders of senior posts.

-- (f) To consider issues of senior leadership development and succession planning for senior leadership roles and make recommendations to the Corporation. - (g) The Corporation has adopted the Senior Postholder Remuneration Code (Appendix 2) and in all its decision-making shall have due regard to: - a.
+- (g) The Corporation has adopted the Senior Postholder Remuneration Code (Appendix 2) and in all its decision-making shall have due regard to: - a.
 The use of public funds and the financial health of the college. - b.
 Performance and achievement evidenced through each individual's annual appraisal discussion. - c.
 Other relevant factors such as pension provision. - d.
 The overall performance of the college. - e.
 The college's position against national benchmarks. - f.
 Salary levels within the sector. - g.
 Inflation. - h.
 Other environmental factors affecting the college. - i.
 The equality and diversity policy. - j.
-The college's values and the Nolan principles.
+The college's values and the Nolan principles. - k.
+Pay awards granted to all staff in the College.

 - 7.1.
 The committee is authorised to investigate any activity within its terms of reference or specifically delegated to it by the Corporation.
 It is authorised to request any information it requires from any governor, employee, external audit, internal audit or other assurance provider. - 7.2.
-The committee is authorised to obtain any outside legal or independent professional advice it considers necessary, normally in consultation with the Principal and Chair of the Corporation.
+The committee is authorised to obtain any outside legal or independent professional advice it considers necessary, normally in consultation with the CEO/Principal and Chair of the Corporation.

 - 8.1.
 To approve the disciplinary procedures for Senior Postholders. - 8.2.
 To approve the grievance procedures for Senior Postholders. - 8.3.
-To approve the settlement framework for Senior Postholders.
+To approve the settlement framework for Senior Postholders. - 8.4.
+To decide on changes in the pay and conditions of employment of holders of senior posts and the Head of Governance as the Committee considers appropriate. - 8.5.
+To review and approve those policies on the Corporation's policy schedule that are assigned to the Committee.